Skilled New Orleans Personal Injury Lawyer Explains the Jones Act

 The Jones Act Protects “Seamen” and How It Applies to New Orleans Workers

 Under the Jones Act, you receive protections if you are classified as a “seaman.”
-A seaman is typically a crewmember or captain that performs their work on a vessel.
+A seaman is typically a crew member or captain that performs their work on a vessel.
 To qualify under the “seaman” category, you must spend 30 percent of your work time on a vessel.

-Furthermore, the vessel must be in navigation.
+Most importantly, the vessel must be in navigation.

 What Is a “Vessel in Navigation?”

 A vessel in navigation is a legal term that means the boat must be in operation, capable of movement, afloat, and works on navigable waters.
 Realize that the ship does not have to be moving or at sea for a person to be considered a seaman.
 If the vessel can move at any given point, it is a vessel in navigation.
-Therefore, a worker would be able to receive compensation even if they were injured on a boat that was sitting at a dock.

 Conversely, if that vessel is out of water at the time of the injury, such as dry docked, then the ship does not qualify.